NSU Helps Reshape the Future of Legal Education Through 7 Transformative Initiatives

 Technology and Start-up Laboratory Programs

-As you can see from this list, NSU Law is not standing still.
-We remain deeply committed to scholarship, service, and the success of our students in the classroom and throughout their careers.
+NSU Law is not standing still.
+Today, NSU Law continues the innovative tradition as one of the first law schools to offer clinical education, the most-wired campus, and first non-J.D. program in Florida.
 The innovations at NSU Law are designed to anticipate the shifts in the delivery of legal services by better preparing graduates to provide more efficient and cost effective delivery of legal services, thereby expanding access to these services in both the domestic and international market.